EricLBuehler/diffusion-rs/INSTALL.md

 ```

 ## Rust crate
-1) Installing diffuse-rs via the CLI requires a few prerequisites:
+1) Installing diffuse-rs for usage as a Rust crate requires a few prerequisites:
     - Install the Rust programming language
         - Follow the instructions on this site: https://rustup.rs/
     - (*Linux/Mac only*) Install OpenSSL (*Ubuntu:* `sudo apt install libssl-dev`, *Brew:* `brew install openssl`)